winnipeg-matters/winnipegmatters.org/about.md

 Two **core tenets** we're starting with:

 1. We create easy and hard wins for Manitoba, Winnipeg and Canada from experts' advice
 2. Fixing unavoidable problems permanently benefits everyone in the long run.
-Winnipeg Matters keeps harping on those issues and maintains a record.

-[Follow us](/subscribe) to stay up-to-date on matters that affect you as a Winnipegger or a Manitoban.

-Feedback?
+Winnipeg Matters tracks our issues for the benefit of everyone in Manitoba.

+## I have Feedback you

 Want to talk to a real human being about issues in Winnipeg?
 [Email us](mailto:{{ site.email }}).

-# "How can I help?"
+## "How can I help?"

 We are looking for:

+* [Follow us](/subscribe) to stay up-to-date on matters that affect you as a Winnipegger or a Manitoban.
 * Stories to cover
 * Ideas to apply to Manitoba and/or Winnipeg
 * Experts to weigh in on issue